ChrisCummins/msc-thesis/docs/AutoPar.md

 ###### > 300 citations

+A survey paper of auto-parallelization in the early 90's, structured as follows: 2 - Dependence analysis theory, 3 - parallelizing code transformations, 4 - a review of the effectiveness of implementations:

 1. U. Banerjee, R. Eigenmann, and A. Nicolau, “Automatic program parallelization,” Proc.
 IEEE, vol. 81, pp. 211–243, 1993.